Read and write data frames from and to a fast-storage (

 path to fst file

 value in the range 0 to 100, indicating the amount of compression to use.
 Lower values mean larger file sizes.
+The default compression is set to 50.

 Read data starting from this row number.